Components of Romantic Relationships: The 5 C’s.

 Communication

 Communication is about effectively articulating thoughts in such a way that the other person understands them as intended.
 Obviously, this is a two-way street; the other party must also interpret such expressions “as intended.”
-The goal is the minimize the disparity between the parties’ collective understanding of communication, and that is achieved by minimizing bias towards self-interest.
+The goal is to minimize confusion and misunderstanding.
+The greatest barrier to this is bias towards self-interest.
 That is, statements or expressions should not be viewed as being advantageous to one party or the other, but with the goal of feeding the relationship.
+Being constructive.

 Again, those who are more successful at this are those who regard the relationship as the more important entity than either of the individuals.
 If the relationship is happy, the individuals within it are as well.
-If one party is biased — or perceives bias from the other — the relationship ultimately suffers.
+If one party is biased — or perceives bias from the other, real or imagined — the relationship ultimately suffers.

 This is not intended to imply it’s easy.
-Quite the opposite — years of experiences are required to master this skill, and achievement is an arbitrary and abstract endpoint.
-Therefore, it should be regarded more as an aspiration: to communicate constructively with one’s partner, both parties should have an eye towards achieving a better understanding of the relationship.
+Quite the opposite — years of experiences are required to master this state of mind.
+Therefore, it should be regarded more as an aspiration: To communicate constructively with one’s partner, both parties should have an eye towards achieving a better understanding of the relationship, and reiterate that intention whenever necessary.

-Naturally, all this is critical during times of conflict, as it helps to navigate towards resolution, which is essential.
+Naturally, all this is critical during times of conflict, as it helps to navigate couples towards resolution.

 Resolution

-A common example is spending time alone or together, or being a “morning person” or “night person.”
+A common example is spending time alone or together, or being a morning person or night person.
 These differences between couples can cause friction when one party is outside of their comfort zone.
 Two people can agree on ways to avoid conflict, but true resolution involves being mindful and conscientious about them in daily interactions.
-Protocols that just avoid conflict are often destined to failure because they lack foundational root motivations.
+Protocols that just merely aim to avoid conflict are often destined to failure because they lack foundational root motivations.

 As it happens, either partner may have faulty reasoning, so the exercise may be fraught with speed bumps along the way.
-And yes, someone can be solely “at fault” in a dispute, and it takes a healthy self-esteem to be willing to accept being entirely wrong in any given case.
+And yes, someone can be solely “at fault” in a dispute, and it takes a healthy self-esteem to be willing to accept being entirely wrong when such conditions apply.
+(If sufficient trust exists between the parties, either person will have less concern about expressing a full-throated mea culpa and express themselves accordingly.)

 One byproduct of resolution often implies “change” by either or both parties.
 This can be particularly difficult because change itself can trigger cognitive dissonance: One often associates the “need to change” as another way of saying, “I was wrong.”
 And this leads to a downward spiral of recrimination: Being wrong implies fault, which thereby implies a faulty character.
 And one’s “character” lies at the root of one’s self-identity and self-esteem.